eed3si9n/eed3si9n.com/original/persistent-versioning.md

 ![persistent-versioning-water](/images/persistent-versioning-water.jpg)

-In an early scene from Mad Max: Fury Road, Immortan Joe showers water on to the ragged citizen in the post apocalyptic desert for a minute, stops it, and declares: _Do not, my friends, become addicted to water.
+In an early scene from Mad Max: Fury Road, Immortan Joe showers water on to the ragged citizens of the post-apocalyptic desert for a minute, stops it, and declares: _Do not, my friends, become addicted to water.
 It will take hold of you, and you will resent its absence_.
 If I may paraphrase this in our context:

 > Do not become addicted to versions.
 They will take hold of you, and you will resent their absence.